 Maintenance and Pruning

 Adding mulch will help keep the soil cool, which will protect the roots from drying out.
 Do not place mulch where it will touch the trunk.
 Fertilizer is only needed if the tree shows signs of distress.
-Water deeply for 2-3 hours once a week to keep the soil around the tree moist.
+Water deeply for 2 to 3 hours once a week to keep the soil around the tree moist.

 Do not prune the river birch between May 1st and August 1st, as this is the time period when the bronze birch borers are out in full force.
 Leave at least 75% of the tree intact with pruning at any other times.